New Forest East (UK Parliament constituency): Boundaries

+The 2023 Periodic Review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.

 History

 This constituency was created when the old New Forest constituency was divided for the 1997 general election.
 All election results but one since its creation suggest that it is a Conservative safe seat.
 The 2001 election produced a marginal victory when the Liberal Democrats came within 4,000 votes of winning, closer than any challengers since.